Bloodline (2018 film): Plot

 A flashbacks shows Evan's father attacking him and his mother.
 A teenaged Evan killed his father in the same way he would do to his future victims.
 Marie covered up the murder, buried his father in the garden, and promised to always protect him.

 A detective arrives at Evan's home.
 He suspects Evan's involvement, as all the victims have a connection to him.
 Lauren also becomes suspicious.
 That night, Chris shows up at Evan's house and confronts him with a gun about the killing of his father.
 Evan defuses the situation and sends the boy home without the gun.

 Lauren, now almost convinced of Evan's involvement, searches his garage and finds some of the audio recordings Evan made while killing his victims.
 Lauren phones someone and tells them she would like to meet them.
 Marie points out to Evan that Lauren is behaving suspiciously, and Evan follows her.

 Lauren arrives at a remote location, and it is revealed that she is meeting with Chris.
 Lauren tells Chris she found proof that Evan killed his father.
-She then forces a gun into Chris' hand and forces him to shoot himself in the head.
+She then forces a gun into Chris's hand and forces him to shoot himself in the head.
 Evan smiles as he realizes Lauren does it to protect him, just like his mother.
-Lauren picks up Chris' phone and begins typing.
+Lauren picks up Chris's phone and begins typing.

 The detective shows up at Evan's house to announce the case's closure.
-A social media post made from Chris' phone took credit for all the murders, claiming he went after the abusers and then killed himself after killing his father.
+A social media post made from Chris's phone took credit for all the murders, claiming he went after the abusers and then killed himself after killing his father.
 Evan tells the detective he often let Chris be alone in his office and that was likely how he knew about the other abused kids.
 The detective leaves as the family stand looking at their sleeping child.